 All three scales in the MOXFQ (foot) PRO conform to Rasch measurement principles indicating unidimensional, equal interval scales.

 Endorsed by the British Foot and Ankle Society to measure surgical outcome.

 Summary Index Score

-A recent paper (Morley et al. Bone Joint Research 2013;2:66–9, full reference below) concluded that analyses of data from the MOxFQ can also be presented in summary form, namely a single summary index score based on the sum of the three domains.
+Following a study that examined the three domains of the MOXFQ; pain, walking/standing and social interaction (Morley et al. Bone Joint Research 2013;2:66–9), it was concluded that analyses of data from the MOxFQ can also be presented in summary form, namely a single summary index score based on the sum of the three domains.
 This MOxFQ Summary Index provides and overall indication of the outcomes of foot and ankle surgery and satisfies the demands of healthcare professionals to have a single, simple indicator score of outcome.

 ^ Back to top